MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-configure-monitoring-java-applications.md

 ### Verify Application Performance Monitoring agent deployment and override monitors

-1. To verify if Application Performance Monitoring is monitoring an application, right-click an application and you can see a list of counters: Monitored Requests/sec, Average Request Time, Performance Events/sec, Exception Events/sec, and values for each counter.
+1. To verify if Application Performance Monitoring is monitoring an application, right-click an application, and you can see a list of counters: Monitored Requests/sec, Average Request Time, Performance Events/sec, Exception Events/sec, and values for each counter.
 Five monitors apply to these.
 For more information about monitors, see the [Management Pack Guide for Java Application Performance Monitoring](/previous-versions/system-center/packs/dn502605(v=technet.10)).

     > [!IMPORTANT]
     > If you don't see values for the counters, Application Performance Monitoring isn't enabled for these applications.
 This means that you might need to wait for Application Performance Monitoring discovery.